-We read frequently in newspapers that a convict serving a prison sentence is going to be hanged soon or that a person was hanged by terrorists, to strike fear in the minds of the other people.
-But when it comes to hanging pictures, we always say that they were hung and not hanged.
-The fact is that the regular past tense of hang is, in fact, hung, and thus we should use ‘hung’ whenever the act of hanging was performed some time back.
+We read in newspapers that a convict serving a prison sentence is going to be hanged soon or that a person was hanged by terrorists, to strike fear in the minds of the other people.
+But, when it comes to hanging pictures, we always say that they were hung and not hanged.
+The fact is that the regular past tense of hang is, in fact, hung, and thus we should use hung whenever the act of hanging was performed some time back.

+Hanged is the past and past participle form of hang that we use if we are referring to the act of executing someone by suspending him or her by the neck using a rope.
 Yes, we hang our head in shame, but when it comes to hanging a person to execute him, it is always hanged and not hung.
-So if we talk about the most high profile case, Saddam Hussein was hanged and not hung.
+So, if we talk about the most high profile case, Saddam Hussein was hanged and not hung.
 It becomes clear then which past particle of hang to be used is decided by whether it is a picture and another inanimate object or the neck of a person.

 Remember, people are hanged while things are hung.
 Hanged is one past particle that is only used when it is the neck of a person.
 In case of a person put to death by hanging, we use the past tense and the past particle of hang which is hanged.
-In all other cases, the past tense is hung which as to be used.
+In all other cases, the past tense hung has to be used.

 What is the difference between Hanged and Hung?

 • Connection to Hang:

 • Hanged and hung are both past and past participle forms of the verb hang.

 • Hung is used as the past and past participle of hang as long as we are speaking of the action of suspending something or someone above with the support of something else.

 • Hanged is the past and past participle of hang when we are talking about the death penalty where a person is hanged till death.